Microservices: principles & pitfalls to avoid pain

 For developers to be productive, they must be able to test and run their applications during development with a minimum of friction or time wasted.
 For distributed systems, there are generally two schools of thought: local development, or development in remote “feature environments”.

-For a larger system, running everything on a laptop may not be feasible, this in turns can be a driver towards using ephemeral “feature environments”.
-Whichever way you go, local or remote, optimise aggressively for the development environment, reducing build-deploy-run time and manual steps.
+For a larger system, running everything on a laptop may not be feasible, this in turns can be a driver towards using ephemeral “feature environments” for true end-to-end testing.
+Whichever way you go, local or remote, optimise aggressively for the developer experience, reduced build-deploy-run time and removed manual steps.

 There are various open source solutions that try to address this problem, such as Hashicorp Waypoint, Skaffold, Garden and others.
 They all have slightly different focuses and address different needs, so whether adopting one or building your own dev infrastructure is appropriate depends on your needs.